bardoo/kubernetes-workshop/README.md

 ## 6. Logging
 Kubernetes has built in support for either Google Cloud Logging or the ELK stack (ElasticSearch, Logstash and Kibana).
 When run on AWS, the latter alternative is set up automatically.
+Kibana can be accessed at `https://<master-ip>/api/v1/proxy/namespaces/kube-system/services/kibana-logging`.

+We had some problems with the Kibana pod crashing (and restarting) for no apparent reason, but if you manage to get in, you should be able to see the access log from the app.
+You can filter by `kubernetes.namespace_name: default` to hide logs from all the `kube-system` pods.

 ## 7. Destroy environment
 This will take down the application and destroy the entire environment.